zandbelt/pingfederate-proxy/README.md

 This proxy is a Java Servlet that allows bridging between connections in PingFederate.

-*Note: for most deployments it is now superseded by the native federation hub capabilities that were introduced in PingFederate 7.3: http://documentation.pingidentity.com/display/PF73/Federation+Hub*
+*Note: this component is now superseded by the native federation hub capabilities that were introduced in PingFederate 7.3: http://documentation.pingidentity.com/display/PF73/Federation+Hub and rolled-up and generalized in PingFederate 8.1 though the concept of Advanced Authentication Policies: https://documentation.pingidentity.com/pingfederate/pf81/index.shtml#adminGuide/concept/connectionMappingContracts.html*

 Installation
 ------------